tap-ia2003/Machine_Learning/README.md

 # Machine_Learning
-its a repository with machine learning applied to economics.
+its a repository with machine learning applied to economics, all with the purpose of learning.